spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/deployment-manager/tutorial-deploymentmgr-intro.md

 # Tutorials and guides
-## Multiple deployments for session-based games
+## [Deprecated] Multiple deployments for session-based games

+<%(Callout type="alert" message="This tutorial is deprecated.
+To manage a game with multiple deployments,
+please use the [deployment pool module](https://docs.improbable.io/metagame/latest/content/configuration-examples/deployment-pool/overview) of the SpatialOS Online Services.
+")%>

 > This tutorial uses the Example Project from the GDK's [setup guide]({{urlRoot}}/content/get-started/example-project/exampleproject-intro).</br>